anxiousrabbit1/Mondrian_Tree_AL/README.md

+# Run experiments for the active learning visualization project

-# Active Learning for Non-Parametric Regression Using Purely Random Trees
+Original paper: Active Learning for Non-Parametric Regression Using Purely Random Trees

 Algorithms and experiments for NeurIPS paper "Active Learning for Non-Parametric Regression Using Purely Random Trees" available at: